matchms/matchms/README.rst

 Pipeline class
 ==============

 To make typical matchms workflows (data import, processing, score computations) more accessible to users, matchms now offers a `Pipeline` class to handle complex workflows.
-This also allows to define, import, export, or modify workflows using yaml files.
+This also allows to create, import, export, or modify workflows using yaml files.
 See code examples below (and soon: updated tutorial).

 Sparse scores array
 ===================

 We realized that many matchms-based workflows aim to compare many-to-many spectra whereby not all pairs and scores are equally important.
 Often, for instance, it will be about searching similar or related spectra/compounds.
 This also means that often not all scores need to be stored (or computed).
-For this reason we now shifted to a sparse handling of scores in matchms (that means: only storing actuallly computed, non-null values).
+For this reason, we now shifted to a sparse handling of scores in matchms (that means: only storing actually computed, non-null values).

 .. image:: readthedocs/_static/matchms_sketch.png
    :target: readthedocs/_static/matchms_sketch.png